 Dr. Murray’s research goals are to expand the reach and functionality of micro-optics for neuroscience applications and to create living bio-optical systems using molecular and cellular engineering.
 She plans to incorporate electrodes for field potential recording into implantable micro-optic devices and perform time-course experiments.
 Her main aim is to connect receptor dynamics, neural circuit function and behavior through in vivo fluorescence imaging, neural recording and behavioral experiments.
 This concerted approach will streamline experiments, enable unparalleled comparative analysis and elucidate connections not possible using multiple, discrete experiments.
 Additionally, this system will facilitate studies of neural dynamics and behavior in drug addiction, neurodegeneration, and stem cell therapy.
 While her focus has been on neuroscience, the tools and techniques she has developed have broad applications for life sciences and translational research.

-Stanley A. Napper, Ph.D., Professor Emeritus of Biomedical Engineering
+Stanley A. Napper, Ph.D., Vice President Emeritus of Research and Development, Professor Emeritus of Biomedical Engineering

-Dr. Napper's role as Dean of Engineering allows him to participate at various levels in Engineering Education research.
+Dr. Napper participates at various levels in Engineering Education research.
 Earlier research activities have included Biomedical Engineering applications of artificial intelligence and mathematical modeling of physiological systems.

 Randal E. Null, Ph.D., Professor of Biomedical Engineering, Location: Institute for Micromanufacturing 203